BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

 it felt familiar already except I suspect I don't quite understand when to use ``let``.

+I enjoyed trying out unison and contributing a package [#]_.

 .. [#] FAI-Airscore implements the Andoyer_ method for solving geodesic distance
     on the ellipsoid but it can get distances by using package haversine_ for the sphere and package geopy_ for the ellipsoid.

+.. [#] The code in the `blockscope/flat-earth`_ repo can be found at
+    ``contrib/pdejoux`` in unison share, the common code base, where we can link directly to definitions such as this one for InverseSolution_.

 .. _flare-timing: https://github.com/BlockScope/flare-timing#readme
 .. _meridian-arc: https://github.com/BlockScope/meridian-arc#readme